1. Introduction

 Note the following:

-2. Zero-length tokens where begin == end are valid.
+2. By default, zero-length tokens where begin == end are valid.

-3. Tokens may overlap.
+3. By default, tokens may overlap.

 4. Plaid sorts tokens by begin when determining their linear order in the document.
-For tokens with identical begin, Plaid uses the optional prevalence value wherever available, such that tokens with lower precedence appear earlier in linear order.
+For tokens with identical begin, Plaid uses the optional precedence value wherever available, such that tokens with lower precedence appear earlier in linear order.

-Tokens are intended to serve ast he basic units for further linguistic analysis using spans and relations.
+Tokens are intended to serve as the basic units for further linguistic analysis using spans and relations.

 3.5.
 Spans